rse/vdo-ninja-trampoline/README.md

 - **Session Video**:
-  This is the video mode the peer is operating under, mapped onto the `quality` and`videobitrate` parameters of OBS.Ninja.
+  This is the video mode the peer is operating under, mapped onto the `quality` and`videobitrate` parameters of VDO.Ninja.

 - **Session Audio**:
-  This is the audio mode the peer is operating under, mapped onto the `stereo` and `audiobitrate` parameters of OBS.Ninja.
+  This is the audio mode the peer is operating under, mapped onto the `stereo` and `audiobitrate` parameters of VDO.Ninja.

 - **Peer Id**:
-  This is the peer identifier, corresponding to the `view` and `push` parameters of OBS.Ninja.
+  This is the peer identifier, corresponding to the `view` and `push` parameters of VDO.Ninja.
 It has to be locally unique to the room identifier.

 - **Peer Name**:
-  This is the peer name, corresponding to the `label` parameter of OBS.Ninja.
+  This is the peer name, corresponding to the `label` parameter of VDO.Ninja.
 It can be an arbitrary name, but should explain the peer.
   It is displayed to the director only.

 - **Source URL**:
   This is your entry point.
-  Copy this URL for accesssing OBS.Ninja through the clean, intuitive and stable parameters of OBS.Ninja Trampoline.
+  Copy this URL for accesssing VDO.Ninja through the clean, intuitive and stable parameters of VDO.Ninja Trampoline.

 - **Target URL**:
-  This is the redirection URL, based on the underlying complex parameters of OBS.Ninja.
+  This is the redirection URL, based on the underlying complex parameters of VDO.Ninja.
 This is shown just for comprehension purposes.

 Installation
 ------------

-There is no installation needed if you are using the Github URL https://rse.github.io/obs-ninja-trampoline/.
+There is no installation needed if you are using the Github URL https://rse.github.io/vdo-ninja-trampoline/.
 If you want to use a different URL then copy the files [index.html](index.html) and [jquery.js](jquery.js) to your own website.